surgiie/project-cli/README.md

 ## Set/Select Board

-Once you a board for the cli to work with, set the default board with `project select <board-name>`.
+To set the default board the cli will interact with, run: `project select <board-name>`.

 This allows the cli to know which board to interact with when running commands.

 **Note** This will be done automatically on your first board creation.
-Use to switch between boards in future calls.

 ## Create Task Statuses